jaydenwindle/senv/README.md

 ```
 $ echo "your_password_here" >> .env.pass
 ```

+If both an environment variable and a password file are present, `senv` will default to using the environment variable.

 #### One password for each `.env` file
 `senv` will look for and use an environment variables or password file for each `.env` file based